This section provides current information on unemployment benefit, procedures for claiming it and the requirements for eligibility.

 - you migrate from Lithuania;

-- you have filed an application cancelling registration with the local labour exchange.
+- you have filed an application cancelling registration with the of Employment Service.

 You will avoid sanctions if you can show good reason for any of the above (illness, accident, death of a parent, child or spouse, etc.).